SpellholdStudios/1pp/README.md

 <img src="1pp/documentation/files/205.jpg">

-Proper reconstruction and re-renders of the Baldur's Gate I shield animations, superseding the old legacy ports; thanks to invaluable support from the BG:EE team.</br></br>
+Proper reconstruction and re-renders of the Baldur's Gate I shield animations, superseding the old legacy ports; thanks to invaluable support from the BG:EE team.</br>

+<div style="text-align:right"><a href="#components">Back to components list</a></div>

 ------------------------